mariberg/tilawa/README.md

 _Your mind arrives, before your voice does._

-A context-aware preparation engine for Quranic recitation.
-Tilawa generates **personalized summaries and keywords** based on user level and preferences using AWS serverless architecture and Amazon Nova (LLM).
+Tilawa is a pre-recitation companion for Quran readers.
+Before you begin a session, it generates **personalized summaries and key concepts** — adapted to your Arabic level and familiarity.
+This is done using AWS serverless architecture and Amazon Nova (LLM).

 ---